Assa Traoré: Truth and Justice for Adama Committee

 The Truth and Justice for Adama Committee leading a demonstration in Paris, June 13, 2020.

 Assa Traoré is the figurehead of "Le comité vérité et justice pour Adama" (Truth and Justice for Adama committee) which includes seasoned activists such as Youcef Brakni, a Bagnolet activist, Samir Elyes from the MIB, who was employed to organise violence against gendarmes, and Almamy Kanouté from the group Émergence, who was employed as a public relations manager.

 Traoré and her family turned down the offer of talks with the French Minister of Justice, claiming these talks would be ineffectual, and not lead to any legal action.
 When experts required by Justice put forward various reasons to explain Adama Traoré's death, the Truth and Justice for Adama Committee, at its own expense, commissioned reports from experts which contradict the official explanations put forward, thus avoiding the closure of the case and requesting new judicial investigations.

 The committee succeeded in getting writers Annie Ernaux and Édouard Louis, as well as philosopher and sociologist Geoffroy de Lagasnerie, involved on a long-term basis.
 A few days after the attack on the Bayonne mosque, Assa Traoré and the Truth and Justice for Adama committee were among the first to call for a demonstration against Islamophobia in Paris on November 10, 2019.

 Yellow vest-wearing supporter in Marseille in 2019.

 Black American activist Angela Davis hails Assa Traoré's struggle, because "the struggle in which she is engaged clearly denounces police violence and systemic racism as integral elements of French society, like police violence and its genealogy with slavery in the United States of America" and believes that "it was time for women to take the lead in the struggle movements, because they have always been the backbone of it".
-Assa Troré denies any proximity with Houria Bouteldja, whom she adds that she has never met: "I will be very clear: we do not have the same vision as the Indigenous Party of the Republic, and we do not want to be associated with them.
+Assa Traoré denies any proximity with Houria Bouteldja, whom she adds that she has never met: "I will be very clear: we do not have the same vision as the Indigenous Party of the Republic, and we do not want to be associated with them.
 The Adama Committee is open to everyone."
 Refusing to exclude, for example, white people from her struggle, she declared before the Paris judicial court, at the appeal of the Truth and Justice for Adama Committee on June 2, 2020: "No matter where you come from, no matter what color of skin you have, no matter what religion you have, no matter what sexual orientation you have, you must not remain a spectator in the face of injustice, in the face of murder, in the face of police impunity".